Treatment for ALL that has not gone away with treatment or has come back

 How does CAR T-cell therapy work?

+The T cells are then sent to the laboratory.
 In the laboratory, they change (modify) the T cells so that they can find and attack leukaemia cells in your body.
 You might hear this called genetically engineering the T cell.
 The T cell is now a CAR T-cell.
 CAR stands for chimeric antigen receptor.
-These CAR T-cells are designed to recognise and target a specific protein on the cancer cells.
+These CAR T-cells are designed to recognise and target a specific protein on the leukaemia cells.

-These engineered T cells grow and multiply in the laboratory.
-Once there are enough cells you have a drip containing these cells back into your bloodstream.
-The aim is for the CAR T-cells to then recognise and attack the cancer cells.
+These changed T cells grow and multiply in the laboratory.
+Once there are enough T cells you have a drip containing these cells back into your bloodstream.
+The aim is for the CAR T-cells to find and attack the leukaemia cells.

 Researchers are looking at how to improve treatment for people with ALL that hasn’t gone away or has come back.
 They do this through clinical trials.

 Your doctor will be aware of current clinical trials.
-They will suggest if there is anything that is right for you based on your individual situation.
-Some of the treatments described above may only be available as part of a clinical trial such as CAR T-cell therapy.
+They will suggest a trial if there is anything that is right for your individual situation.
+Some of the treatments described above may only be available for you as part of a clinical trial such as CAR T-cell therapy.

 We have information about UK clinical trials looking at treating ALL on our clinical trials database.